BEFORE YOU START

 BEFORE CLASS REGISTRATION

-Unless you have had courses at your previous institution that can count for the pre-req here, you will need to take a placement test for Math and Chemistry.
+Unless you have had courses at your previous institution that can count for the pre-req here, you will need to take a placement test for Math and Chemistry, and be evaluated for math.
 Even if Math is NOT a pre-req for your program, you will generally need to be at a specific math level for success in Chemistry, Physics and Biology.
 Please consult advisor for individual situations regarding Math level and readiness for science coursework.

 As an Undergraduate Non-Degree seeking student, you are eligible for financial aid in the form of loans only for 12 calendar months.